roudiapp/whmcs-stripe-checkout-legacy/README.md

     * Stripe PHP API is upgraded
     * Bug Fix: Bitcoin js config set expected boolean value, string was passed.
     * Updated: js Address config set was updated to comply with new stripe checkout configuration setup.
+    * Removed: Alipay support is removed as Stripe Checkout no longer supports Alipay.
+Alipay support is added to a new module.

 # Installation Instruction